supertuxkart/stk-addons/README.md

 configure settings manually.

 ### Dependencies
-Before you attempt to set up a local installation, you should go to the `install/` directory.
+Before you attempt to set up a local installation, you should point your web browser to the `install/` directory.
-This will check to make sure that several dependencies can be found.
+The script file located there (index.php) will check that the required dependencies are installed.

 PHP dependencies are handled by [composer](https://getcomposer.org/) (install it if you do not have it already).
-If you try to run `composer install` and you have unmet PHP extension dependencies (the script from the install directory should give a overview of all missing PHP extensions), then composer will fail.
+If you try to run `composer install` and you have unmet PHP extension dependencies (the script from the install directory should give an overview of all missing PHP extensions), then composer will fail.
+All the steps below take place in the root of the project.

 If you want to install all the dependencies including the developer ones (testing framework):